tnichols217/notes/College/Additional Questions.md

 	1. activity 1 (200 words)

 > [!para]
 > A couple of years ago me and a couple friends participated in the Young Inventor's Challenge, where we were challenged to create any kind of invention.
+Our group decided to investigate Piezoelectricity, or electricity generated when striking a quartz crystal.

 	2. activity 2 (200 words)